xieweiAlex/English_Learning/words/2023/words-September.md

 **Immaculate**.
 He is so clean, you could eat off of him.

 **For better or worse**, it hides certain functionalities from Hapi.
 when he's dead, he will be **relieved**.

+> I will see you at dinner
+> I will see you in India 101

 ## Interesting